Independence weights for causal inference with continuous treatments: Numerical experiments

 All methods are evaluated with a measure of the mean absolute bias (MAB) and integrated root mean squared error (IRMSE), both of which are used for evaluation of estimates of the ADRF in \citet{kennedy2017non}.
 MAB and IRMSE are defined as

 where $\widehat{f}_A(a)$ is a kernel density estimate of the marginal density of the treatment variable, $s$ indexes the simulation replications, and $\calA$ is a trimmed version of the support of the treatment variable that excludes pack years greater than 80.
-We calculate the MAB and IRMSE statistics for each of the 100 different outcome model settings and then compute their averages over the 100 settings.
+We calculate the MAB and IRMSE statistics for each of the 100 different outcome model settings and then average them over the 100 settings.